-In this month of thanksgiving, let us take a moment to express gratitude to the faithful Latter-day Saints serving in our wards, branches, and stakes.
+In this month of thanksgiving and all year long, let us take a moment to express gratitude to the faithful Latter-day Saints serving in our wards, branches, and stakes.
 At times it feels like there’s a wave of criticism, from both outside and inside the Church, regarding our Church culture, how we fulfill our callings, and how we sometimes fall short.
 While it is good to consider how we all can improve, it is equally important to express heartfelt thanks to those who are doing their best to help the Lord in his work.

 Let us follow the example of our dear apostles who stand in general conference and say “thank you” to us and our fellow Church members for leading, for teaching, and for being a helper in building up the Kingdom of God.